But the skeptics say....

 Or maybe this is more a question of time, and whether we have all the right raw materials?

-For example, scientists do know the Earth has all the raw materials needed to build the very stuff of life thanks to the gravitational field for concentrating these materials in one region of space.
-Whether the gravitational effect is more an electromagnetic effect and hence the possibility we are looking at the concept of God from a religious point-of-view, it really doesn't matter.
+For example, scientists do know the Earth has all the raw materials needed to build the very stuff of life thanks to the gravitational field (or should we say, the electromagnetic field under Albert Einstein's Unified Field Theory) for concentrating these materials in one region of space.
+Whether the gravitational effect of attracting matter in order to increase its complexity is more an electromagnetic effect of pushing matter together through radiation shielding as well as opposite charges that help to amplify this "pushing" effect and hence the possibility that we are looking at the religious concept of God from a more scientific point-of-view through the concept of light, it really doesn't matter.
 What we do know is that planets will concentrate certain types of atoms and molecules to their surfaces.
+It is natural.
 And should the planets be of sufficient size, all the raw materials needed to build life will be available.

-Since we know planets exist beyond our solar system and are more than capable of concentrating these raw materials, this leaves us with the question of time.
+Since we know planets exist beyond our solar system and are more than capable of concentrating these raw materials, not to mention the fact that a number of planets are situated at the right distance from their parent-star to achieve a consistent minimum and maximum temperature as required to keep water in the three physical phases (i.e., solid, liquid and water), this leaves us with the question of time.
+How much time do we need to create life?

 Analysis of rocks and fossil evidence suggests the Earth formed nearly 6 billion years ago and a minimum of 1.4 billion years of time had to pass before life suddenly appeared.
 Since then, a further 4.6 billion years has seen the evolution of humans capable of building a seemingly impossible to build jumbo jet known as a 747.
-But even if there wasn't enough time, all it would take is for an Earth-like planet to be shattered by a supernova explosion or other body and for large asteroids to collide with it and eject material into space and the molecular remnants of the natural Stanley Miller experiment can be sent flying into space in all directions.
+But even if there wasn't enough time, all it would take is for an Earth-like planet to be shattered by a supernova explosion or for for a big enough asteroid or other body to collide with it and eject material into space and the molecular remnants of the natural Stanley Miller experiment can be sent flying into space in all directions.
 Any of these chemicals can reach another planet in the universe given enough time where the experiment can continue again and again.

 Then, at some point in the history of the universe, one of the planets must have developed the first alien bacteria.
-Further asteroid collisions or exploding stars can send countless numbers of these bacteria out into space where it has the potentially to seed other planets with life.
-In other words, alien bacteria can be locked up inside an icy comet or piece of rock.
-Knowing that bacteria can remain frozen for tens of thousands and potential millions or billions of years (in fact, there is no evidence to show they can't survive in the frozen state for any length of time) according to studies conducted by NASA, there is absolutely no reason why bacteria couldn't travel from one planet to another across the tyranny of distance and time to start new life.
+Of course, further asteroid collisions or exploding stars can send countless numbers of these bacteria out into space where it has the potential to seed other planets with life.
+We know this is more than possible after scientists have realised that alien bacteria can be locked up inside an icy comet or piece of rock for an indefinite amount of time, in suspended animation within its icy, but well protected from the ravages of radiation, prison.
+Knowing that bacteria can remain frozen for as long as you like according to most recent studies conducted by NASA, there is absolutely no reason why bacteria couldn't travel from one planet to another across the tyranny of distance and time to start new life.
 All the bacteria needs is protection from re-entry into a feeble early atmosphere.
 A large enough comet or asteroid would be sufficient.
 Once a single bacteria emerges unscathed into an Earth-like world and make use of the available organic soup on the Earth's surface, anything can happen.

-If not, give this alien bacteria roughly 4.6 billion years and an alien civilization would surely have emerged.
+If not, give this alien bacteria roughly 4.6 billion years (just like us) and an alien civilization would surely have emerged.
 Now just imagine what one alien civilisation could do to start life on another Earth-like planet.
 Who knows?
-If ETs do exist, all it would take is for one alien creature sitting inside, say, a spacecraft to find itself in desperate need for a dump and it may have found the nearest planet to do it over 4 billion years ago: the Earth.
+If ETs do exist and can solve the problem of interstellar travel in a technological sense, all it would take is for one alien creature sitting inside, say, a spacecraft to find itself in desperate need for a dump and it may have found the nearest planet to do it over 4 billion years ago: the Earth.
 Is this how life began on Earth?

 As religious people say, God created the Earth and life.
 Or it may be more accurate to say, "We came from God's ass!" quite literally and no one would ever know.
 It is perfectly reasonable to consider the possibility that an alien could have inadvertently seeded the Earth with new life from whatever it was doing.

-But even if there is no God, or alien or something in the molecules and radiation to direct things to increasing order and complexity to eventually form life, something must have began life here on Earth.
+But even if there is no God, alien, or something in the molecules and radiation to direct things to increasing order and complexity to eventually form life, something must have began life here on Earth.
 Earth is our clearest example yet.
 It has happened at least once in the universe.
 Whatever made it possible on this planet, from now on the creation of life on other planets must surely be quicker to achieve once bacteria starts flying around in space from our activities.
-Therefore, we can safely say that when given enough time, not only is life in the universe possible, but highly probable no matter how small the probability might seem.
-The mathematics may try to make it look pessimistic in its probability for life in the universe to exist as it likes, but if enough time is given, such an unlikely event will eventually happen.
+And certainly by the time we discover how to travel to the stars using electromagnetic concepts, we can safely say that when given enough time, not only is life in the universe possible, but highly probable no matter how small the probability might seem.
+The mathematics may try to make the chances of life look pessimistic in its probability, but if enough time is given and we have the technological means and power to influence other Earth-like worlds with our own bacteria (even if no life on those planets exist), such an unlikely event will eventually happen.
 Even more so now considering the Earth exists and there is life already emerging on it.
-So we don't need to be so pessimistic.
+So we don't need to be so pessimistic from a purely mathematical perspective.

 At present, a number of scientists are hedging their bets for the universe to be finite and no older than 20 billion years.
 It is a figure based on an interpretation for the red-shifting effect of light emitted by distant galaxies suggesting all matter is moving away from a central point presumably because of a Big Bang.
 If this is true, then Hoyle's argument would suggest the probability should be effectively zero in a finite universe given how small the odds are and the limited time.
 Yet somehow the Earth defies these odds.
 Why the Earth?
-Does this mean it took 4 to 6 billion years since the formation of the Earth to create life? if so, why not other Earth-like planets in the universe?
+Does this mean the universe is much older and bigger than we think?
+Yet the fossil records suggest it took 4 to 6 billion years since the formation of the Earth to create life.
+In that case, given the suggested age of the finite universe is only 20 billion years old, then surely we cannot be alone. there must be at least another 2 civilisations in the universe to have evolved from a purely mathematical perspective.
+And if the same raw materials and time frame is already available on many other planets situated at the right distance from their parent-star, why not many more civilisations in the universe?
 Surely we cannot be the only ones.
-Or did it take 20 billion years and we are the first?
-Either way, the universe must have provided ample time for life to arise on Earth no matter how improbable it might seem.
-And once Earth exists, surely the probability of life on other planets existing would increase dramatically now that we are doing our bit to seed other planets with out excrement.
+Or does it take more than 20 billion years and we are a mathematical anomaly in becoming the first in this universe (a purely lucky event)?

-However, Einstein's Unified Field Theory is suggesting we may actually live in a much bigger place than we dare imagine and could well be infinite.
+According to Albert Einstein's Unified Field Theory, we may actually live in a much bigger place and could well be infinite.

-Whether this is true or not, an infinite universe does reveal another interesting thing: such a universe would allow even the most improbable events to occur no matter how low the probability might be.
+Whether this is true or not, an infinite universe does reveal another interesting thing: such a universe would allow even the most improbable mathematical events to occur in reality no matter how low the probability might be.
 If the probability is not zero, it will happen.
+Just give it enough time.
 So who knows?
 A 747 may have been built many times before we came to exist in this universe.
-Really, that is the meaning of infinite when it comes to time itself.
+Seriously, that is the meaning of infinite when it comes to time itself.

-And now we have Earth as evidence the universe has managed to create life no matter how improbable.
+And now we have Earth as evidence that the universe has managed to create life no matter how improbable.
 Why the Earth?
-Given how great the effort has been by scientists to avoid making the Earth significant by ensuring it is not at the centre of the universe, surely life in the universe could not have begun here on Earth.
+A good question.
+Given how great the effort has been by scientists to avoid making the Earth significant by ensuring it is not at the centre of the universe, surely life in the universe could not have begun here on Earth for the first time.
 It must have occurred somewhere else in the universe.
+The implications of this thought means ETs would likely have to exist whether or not we believe in them or have not seen them directly.

 Already this is suggesting we are not alone.

-Even so, once life begins on another planet, the infinite amount of time would eventually see an incredible number of planets in the universe harbouring life.
+Even so, once life begins on another planet, it should be clear by now that the infinite amount of time in an infinite universe would eventually see an incredible number of planets in the universe harbouring life.
 Because all it takes is one bacteria ejected into space to reach another planet for the process to repeat itself.
 Remember all the crap we are flinging out into space?
-We are doing a very good job of it.
+We are doing a very good job of it at the moment.
 Eventually all this matter will help to continue the experiment on as many planets as required until eventually life is created.
 And if not, what would stop one civilisation from seeding other planets with life?
 Nothing.
-Assuming interstellar travel is a practical reality, a civilisation could carefully target many planets in a vary short period of time and each one could be harbouring life..
+Assuming interstellar travel is a practical reality, a civilisation could carefully target many planets in a vary short period of time and each one could be harbouring life.

 If all this is true, it is unlikely our planet is the only life-bearing world in the universe.

-From a non-mathematical point-of-view, the answer suggests we have not given enough time in our Stanley Miller experiment for things to happen and do not know enough about the chemistry of the early Earth and how radiation and different types of molecules and compounds can form, interact and direct other molecules in a certain way before we can give a firm probability figure.
+From a non-mathematical point-of-view, the answer suggests we have not given enough time in our Stanley Miller experiment for things to happen, let alone know enough about the chemistry of the early Earth and how radiation and different types of molecules and compounds can form, interact and direct other molecules in a certain way before we can give a firm probability figure.

 There is no hard and verifiable evidence for ETs